ocolin/Pushover/README.md

 #### Groups (Tested)

+Fetch a list of groups.

 ```php
 $output = $client->groups->groups();
 ```

 #### Get (Tested)

+Get information on a group, including users in it.

+Parameters:

+- group - (Required) Key of group to query.

 ```php
 $output = $client->groups->get( group: 'kjhJHf7hJh72jh' );
 ```

 #### Add User (Tested)

+Add a user to a group.

+Parameters:

+- group (required) - Key of group to add user to
+- user (required) - The user's Pushover user key
+- device (optional) A user's device name to restrict messages to that device, otherwise leave blank to send messages to all devices of that user
+- memo (optional) A free-text memo used to associate data with the user such as their name or e-mail address, viewable through the API and the groups editor on our website (limited to 200 characters)

 ```php
 $output = $client->groups->addUser(